 Nature as a Second Language Ambassador Tours

 Do you work or volunteer for a settlement services agency?
 Are you a leader in your community?
-Join us on a full‐day tour of Kananaskis Country - a 4,000 square kilometre, multi-use recreation area west of Calgary.
+Join us on a full‐day tour of Kananaskis Country - a 4,000 square kilometer, multi-use recreation area west of Calgary.
 The tour takes you to various sites in the Rocky Mountains and foothills within 90 minutes of Calgary.
 Learn how to help your clients and community members connect with nature and outdoor recreation.
 We will tailor the topics based on your input.

 Tours begin at 8:30 a.m. and end by 5:00 p.m.
 Space is limited to 10 participants per trip.
 Tours are free - just bring your lunch and appropriate clothing.